Knoxville Domestic Violence Lawyer

 - A Class A misdemeanor carries up to a year in jail and/or a fine of up to $2,500.

 - A Class B misdemeanor carries up to six months in jail and/or a fine of up to $500.

 - Aggravated assault is a felony charge that can be punishable by two up to 15 years in prison and fines of between $5,000 and $10,000.

 You might also face having to pay restitution to the victim for medical treatment or other damages.
 You may also be ordered to complete certain programs, such as substance abuse rehabilitation or treatment programs or anger management programs.

 Consequences can also include restraining orders that force you to vacate a residence shared with the victim and that bar you from any type of communication with him or her.
 These orders can also contain other restrictions and rules.
 You will additionally face the prospect of moving forward with a permanent criminal record that can affect future employment, possession of firearms, housing, and other life opportunities.

 Our Tennessee domestic violence attorneys understand the high stakes involved in any domestic violence allegation.
 We urge you to take advantage of all that we have to offer by calling us as soon as possible.
 The sooner you call, the more time we can put our skills to work in creating an effective defense.

-Contact The Bosch Law Firm, P.C. to schedule a FREE consultation!
+If you've been accused of domestic violence in Knoxville, TN, contact The Bosch Law Firm, P.C. to schedule a FREE consultation today!